-Rockland, Maine is a quintessential, small, New England town located in the heart of Maine’s scenic MidCoast.
+Rockland, Maine is a classic, small, New England city located in the heart of Maine’s scenic MidCoast.
 The popular destination is known for its magnificent, rocky shoreline, thriving art scene, glorious harbor views, and the annual Maine Lobster Festival.

 Exploring Rockland, Maine

 There’s almost no end to the variety of fun you can have in Rockland.
 The busy Rockland waterfront, with its working harbor, is a great place to start.
 The Rockland Harbor Trail makes exploring the waterfront a real pleasure.

 Rockland’s Main Street is lined with independent shops, thrift stores, boutiques, and galleries.
 A shopper’s paradise of fantastic finds and one-of-a-kind gifts.
 It would be easy to spend much of the day just wandering the shops.

 The Rockland dining scene is surprisingly rich for a city of this size.
 Portland (Maine) gets all the press but Rockland’s reputation as a culinary hot spot continues to grow.
 Primo is an excellent example of this trend.
 Foodies will find no end of exciting options, from fast and fresh to fine dining, and don’t forget about the lobster!
 Rockland is also well known for its lobster and many of its restaurants serve up some of the region’s best.

 Downtown is also home to many galleries and museums but few can rival the Farnsworth Art Museum, with works from artists like Gilbert Stuart, Winslow Homer, and, the Wyeth family.
 Prefer something a little more modern?
 The Center for Maine Contemporary Art is just steps away.